ramnishkalsi/datasharing/CodeBook.md

 fBodyGyroJerkMag
 </pre>

-The set of variables that were estimated from these signals are:

-mean(): Mean value
-std(): Standard deviation

 R script
 ==========
 The R script works as below:
 * Load & combine  training & test variable data
 * Subset the variable data i.e. select the target columns
 * Add column names to the variable data